 Briefly highlight the components of the tool and explain that it is used to record basic information about all potential sources and evaluate usefulness according to credibility, accessibility, and relevance.

-- Students listen. - 1 Consider using a model source from one of the searches conducted earlier in the lesson for consistency purposes.
+- Students listen. - Consider using a model source from one of the searches conducted earlier in the lesson for consistency purposes.

-Display the Alice Park model source for reference as use of the Potential Sources Tool is demonstrated.
+Display the Fareed Zakaria model source for reference while modeling completion of the Potential Sources Tool.